 We strongly believe that arts and culture are essential to our communities and the diversity of culture is essential in sharing experiences and ideas.
 Through our programming we provide these in many ways such as creative workshops, heritage projects, exhibitions, art classes, IT training, film, talks and fundraising events for other groups.

-To date we have donated over £27,000 worth of venue space to our community each year and help raise over £10k per year for other national and local charities.
+To date we have donated over £312,000 worth of venue space to our community and help raise over £80k per year for other national and local charities.

 Culture – Through music, dance, art, talks, exhibitions and media our varied communities can engage with us through our cultural programmes.
 From specialised music nights, themed dance activities, access to art, poetry, writing and talks members of the public can enjoy a range of cultural events in a safe and creative environment.